Amrutha1802/grpc-todo-app-exercise/README.md

 # Todo Application with gRPC, Protocol Buffers, and SQLite3

 This is a simple Todo application implemented using gRPC, Protocol Buffers, and SQLite3 in Python.
-The application allows you to add ToDo items of a user, edit todo, list all todos of a user, delete a todo.
+The application allows you to add Todo items of a user, to add a user,edit todo, list all todos of a user, delete a todo,list all users.

 ## Prerequisites